Sheinxy/Advent2021/README.md

 This one was really fun.
 Of course I first I did the most naive solution, but then when I went onto part 2 I had to do a smarter one.
 Of course mine is still not that smart, because I can't modify an element of a list in-place I just decided to do a silly workaround, but it works and it's fine considering the size of the array

 ### Day 7:
 Okay I am really disappointed in myself for that one.
 I feel like there's a much better way of doing part 2, but I can't find it for now.
 I'm going to think a little bit more about it.
+Edit: Ok I am more satisfied now